n-92/ESP32-S3-SD-Gallery/README.md

 # ESP32-S3 SD Gallery 🖼️

-A high-performance digital photo frame and file browser for the **Waveshare ESP32-S3-Touch-LCD-4.3**.
+A high-performance digital photo frame, file browser and .txt viewer for the **Waveshare ESP32-S3-Touch-LCD-4.3**.

 This project features a custom-built rendering engine that uses **LVGL** for the user interface and **Direct Hardware Rendering** for displaying images.
 It is designed to handle high-resolution **JPEG** files (up to 13MP+) by intelligently downscaling them to fit the screen without crashing.